aradhyxsingh/aradhyxsingh/README.md

 <!-- <h4><a href="">Personal Website</a></h4> -->

-◦ Im a B.Tech fourth-year student at Vellore Institute Of Technology my field being Information Technology.
+◦ Im a B.Tech fourth year student at Vellore Institute Of Technology my field being Information Technology.

 ◦ I am a machine learning and Deep Learning enthusiast.